Azure/terraform-azurerm-avm-res-network-privatednszone/examples/resolutionpolicy/README.md

 <!-- BEGIN_TF_DOCS -->
-# Fallback to Internet Resolution Policy example
+# Add DNS entries to existing private DNS zone

-This deploys the Azure private DNS zone with a resolution policy of 'NxDomainRedirect'.
-This will enable the fallback to internet option available within the portal.
+This is an example that creates a virttual network link with a non-default resolution policy to an existing private DNS zone using the **private\_dns\_virtual\_network\_link** sub-module.

 ```hcl
 # create the resource group